aleivag/ure/README.md

 greet.parse("hello")  # missing "world"
 ```

-The *and* opetarator retuen an array with 2 element, the left element, and the right element.
+The *and* operator return an array with 2 element, the left element, and the right element.
 Multiple
 *ampersand* are evaluated left to right, so: